MosesOpiyo/hood_watch/README.md

 The project is a two part project consisting of a frontend and backend made in angular and django respectively.

 ## Link to Frontend
-For front end referencing, use the link
+For front end referencing, use the link below:

 https://github.com/MosesOpiyo/hood_watch_frontend